 Should I call NHS 111 during the day?

 NHS 111 is a 24-hour, 365 days a year service and you can contact it at any time.
-However NHS 111 will not be involved with making appointments for daytime surgeries.
-If you need to see a doctor, telephone the surgery as usual for an appointment or test result when the surgery is open.
+However NHS 111 will not be involved with making appointments for daytime practices.
+If you need to see a doctor, telephone the practice as usual for an appointment or test result when the practice is open.
 Please do not call NHS 111 for a repeat prescription, routine appointment or test result.